MikeHardman/mikehardman.github.io/faq.md

 4. What's Orleans? - Orleans is an actor based framework that Microsoft recently open sourced.

+5. How do I learn this? - To quote Shia "JUST DO IT!" get an IDE down, pick a basic starter project "a todo list, an address book, a dvd inventory system...
+ANYTHING", make it easy and basic, then make it start saving things to disk, then to a databse, then to the cloud, then make it shiny, make it flash different colours... make it *do* things...
+That is how you learn code.

 ...
 More to come!

 Have questions or suggestions? [ask me on Twitter](https://twitter.com/MikeDoesCode).